-Orion has completed Phase I clinical safety trials with new COMT inhibitors (ODM-103 and ODM-104).
-Based on the results obtained, Orion has decided to select ODM-104 for further development and is preparing to commence Phase II clinical trials with the molecule.
-ODM-104 is a new molecule that enhances the therapeutic effects of levodopa used to treat Parkinson's disease by blocking the COMT enzyme.
+Orion is preparing to commence a Phase II clinical trial with a new COMT inhibitor (ODM-104) that enhances the therapeutic effects of levodopa used to treat Parkinson's disease by blocking the COMT enzyme.
 The pre-clinical and pharmacokinetic study results indicated that it is more effective than the COMT inhibitor entacapone, which is already in the markets.

-Orion has commenced Phase I clinical safety trials with a new targeted FGFR+VEGFR inhibitor (ODM-203) for treatment of cancers.
+Orion has ongoing Phase I clinical safety trials with a new targeted FGFR+VEGFR inhibitor (ODM-203) for treatment of cancers.
 Pre-clinical study results indicate that ODM-203 slows growth of certain solid cancerous tumours.

-Orion is commencing Phase I clinical safety trials with a unique investigational CYP17 enzyme and androgen receptor inhibitor (ODM-204).
-The pre-clinical study results indicated that ODM-204 blocks the growth of castration-resistant prostate cancer (CRPC).
+Orion has ongoing Phase I clinical safety trials with CYP17 enzyme and androgen receptor inhibitor (ODM-204).
+The preclinical study results indicated that ODM-204 blocks the growth of castration-resistant prostate cancer (CRPC).